- Gender and Relationships

-If you go to an expert, they should be "using" their expertise to present you in a way that will help you achieve the partner you desire.
+If you go to an expert, they should be "using" their expertise to present you in a way that will help you achieve the relationship you desire.
 The point is, if you're going to use an EXPERT then let them be the expert, most services still allow their clients to lead the service, and this is another reason many services fail as they work with their hands tied behind their backs.

 A dating agency is just that - Its for dating!

 A dating agency says what it does on the tin.
 It's a service for you to DATE, go on dates, meet the opposite sex for dating.
 Dates are not difficult to find, anyone can go online and set up several dates.
-Keep in mind people DATE everyday all over the world, but ONLY a small number will ever have a relationship, most is casual and as for marriage that is a fraction of the whole single community.
+Keep in mind people DATE everyday all over the world, but ONLY a small number will ever have a relationship, most are casual and as for marriage, that is a fraction of the whole single community.
 And most people do NOT date to walk down the aisle or live with someone, so you must keep some realistic perspective.

 Never be fooled by Life-Time Membership

 Not even online dating does this so really ask yourself what can you truly expect from a service who offers such methods.
 Again this is to lure people in as it makes them feel safe - but it's a FALSE security, as a service like this knows the chances of matching you expertly is unlikely, and the likelihood of you walking off into the sunset even less so.
 Which is why they offer lifetime membership, they just want to gain numbers/bodies in their data-base.